 - Diabetic Retinopathy is a common complication of diabetes affecting the blood vessels of the retina.
 It is the leading cause of blindness amongst people of a working age in Scotland.
-However if detected early enough treatment can prevent the progression of the disease and prevent sight loss for many years in most patients. - O Diabetic retinopathy screening for diabetic patients aged 12 and over is carried out by the Diabetic Retinopathy Screening Service (DRS) normally on an annual basis with some patients being seen more often depending on their condition. - o In 2010 there were 237, 468 (Scottish Diabetes Survey 2010) patients aged 12 or over who are diagnosed with diabetes in Scotland.
-Of these 205,767 were offered an appointment and 175,582 patients were successfully screened by photography. - o In NHS Lothian there are a total number of 38,887 diabetic patients registered on the Soarian system, (2012, NHS Lothian).
+However if detected early enough treatment can prevent the progression of the disease and prevent sight loss for many years in most patients. - O Diabetic retinopathy screening for diabetic patients aged 12 and over is carried out by the Diabetic Retinopathy Screening Service (DRS) normally on an annual basis with some patients being seen more often depending on their condition. - o In 2016 there were circa 300,000 (Scottish Diabetes Survey 20154) patients aged 12 or over who are diagnosed with diabetes in Scotland.
+Of these 205,257 were offered an appointment and 185,067 patients were successfully screened by photography. - o In NHS Lothian there are a total number of 45,693 diabetic patients registered on the Soarian system, (2016 Q4, NHS Lothian).
 (The Soarian system is used to call/recall and manage patients who are screened for diabetic retinopathy).
-After suspensions the total number of eligible patients due to have their eyes screened for NHS Lothian is 31,135. - o It can be seen from the reports of DRS statistics report Feb 2012, NHS Lothian that specific higher risk ethnic groups have significantly lower than average national and local uptake rates for DRS screening appointments offered. - The screening uptake rate (Key Performance Indicator KPI 2) for 2013 - NHS average in Scotland = 80.1% - Overall average uptake for NHS Lothian = 78.3%
+After suspensions the total number of eligible patients due to have their eyes screened for NHS Lothian is 37,813. - o It can be seen from the reports of DRS statistics report Feb 2016, NHS Lothian that specific higher risk^{1, 2} ethnic groups have significantly lower than average national and local uptake rates for DRS screening appointments offered. - The screening uptake rate (Key Performance Indicator KPI 2) for 2015 - NHS average in Scotland = 80.1% - Overall average uptake for NHS Lothian in 2015 = 78.3%